-Most scuba divers have been there - you’re heading out on the boat dive you’ve been dreaming of for months, but rough seas catch you off guard and you suddenly fear you might be about to see your breakfast again.
+Most divers have been there – you’re heading out on the boat dive you’ve been dreaming of for months, but rough seas catch you off guard.
+Suddenly you fear you might be about to see your breakfast again.
 Seasickness is more common than you’d think, even for the most seasoned scuba divers.

-Whilst it can feel quite debilitating in the moment, seasickness is relatively easy to overcome with over the counter medication, hydration, and patience.
-If you’re someone who’s susceptible to other types of motion sickness, such as on cars or planes, then you could be more likely to get seasick too.
+Whilst it can feel debilitating in the moment, seasickness is easy to overcome with over the counter medication, hydration, and patience.
+If you’re susceptible to other types of motion sickness, then you could be more likely to get seasick too.

-If there are boat diving adventures in your future, read on to learn what you can do to prevent seasickness, how you can ease seasickness in the moment, and what to do if you experience motion sickness underwater on a dive.
+Are there boat diving adventures in your future?
+Read on to learn what you can do to prevent seasickness, how you can ease seasickness in the moment, and what to do if you experience motion sickness underwater on a dive.

 What causes seasickness?